Managing White Mould

-The MPSG Fungicide Decision Worksheet for Managing White Mould in Dry Beans (also available in the Bean App) can help determine the risk of disease development, based on environmental and agronomic factors, and aid in the decision of whether or not to apply a fungicide.
+The Fungicide Decision Worksheet for Managing White Mould in Dry Beans (also available in the Bean App) was created to help determine the risk of white mould disease development, based on environmental and agronomic factors.

 - Warm (15 to 25°C), wet soil about ten days before flowering favours the development of apothecia.
 Prolonged plant surface wetness for 40+ hours is favourable for infection.

-- Disease development begins low in the crop canopy (Figure 1).
+- Disease development begins lower in the crop canopy.
 Leaves, branches, stems and pods can all show symptoms.
 A thick plant canopy will contribute to disease development, as it helps maintain ideal moisture and temperature conditions for white mould.

-- Crop rotation including non-host crops, upright plant architecture, resistant varieties, tillage and wider row spacing can reduce white mould pressure in dry bean crops.
-However, even sclerotia bodies buried 12 inches deep in a bean field can survive for 3+ years.
+- Crop rotation including non-host crops, upright plant architecture, resistant varieties, tillage and wider row spacing can help reduce white mould disease development.

 Are Foliar Fungicide Applications Necessary in Dry Beans to Control White Mould in a Dry Year? – Pulse Beat article by Greg Bartley, MPSG On-Farm Network Specialist